 We suggest that you make hotel, motel or youth hostel reservations for up to five nights after your arrival, as the majority of students typically find housing within five to seven days.
 Because Monterey is a tourist destination, motels and hotels are generally more expensive on Friday and Saturday nights, so we recommend that you arrive as early in the week as possible.
 Please visit the temporary accommodation listings on the Monterey Institute website.

-We suggest that you arrive a week to ten days before the start of the SILP program so that you can find housing and get settled before your summer schedule of classes begin.
+If you choose to wait until you are in Monterey to secure housing, we suggest that you arrive a week to ten days before the start of the SILP program so that you can find housing and get settled before your summer schedule of classes begin.

 Many students do not have cars, so if you are hoping to find housing within walking distance of campus, you certainly could conduct your search without a car.
 However, a rental car would certainly make the process a bit easier and quicker.
 So, if your budget allows for renting a car for a few days, it is a good option.
 We do have students that opt to live further away and those areas require willingness to walk a longer distance, ride a bike (a recreation/bike trail stretches for miles along the waterfront), take public transportation, or have a car.